Pitt Three Minute Thesis (3MT®) Competition

 Judging Criteria

-Judging takes place over two rounds.
-At every level of the competition each competitor is assessed on the judging criteria listed below.
+Competitors are assessed on the judging criteria listed below.
 Each criterion is equally weighted and has an emphasis on audience.

 Comprehension and Content